 Digital Healthcare Growth Driver 5: Underlying Social Megatrends

 The global population is growing; global life expectancy is rising.
 Accordingly, by 2030 the world needs more energy, more food, and more water.
 Explosive population growth in some areas versus declines in others contributes to shifts in economic power, resource allocation, societal habits, and norms.
 Many Western populations are aging rapidly.
 E.g. in America, the number of people 65+ is expected to nearly double to 72.1 million by 2034.
-Because the population is shrinking at the same time, elder care is a growing challenge and researchers are looking to robots to solve it
+Because the population is shrinking at the same time, elder care is a growing challenge and researchers are looking to robots to solve it.

 Health megatrends focus not only on the prevention of disease, but also on the perception of wellness, and new forms of living and working.
 Over this decade more resources will be spent on health and longevity, leading to artificially and technologically enhanced human capabilities.
 More lifestyle-related disorders and diseases are expected to emerge in the future.

-A focus on health and longevity will
+A focus on health and longevity will lead to artificial & tech-enhanced human capabilities

 The Challenges of Healthtech